cloudflare/cloudflare-docs/content/waf/custom-rules/custom-firewall/create-api.md

 {{<Aside type="note">}}

-This feature is only available for selected customers on an Enterprise plan.
+This feature is only available for select customers on an Enterprise plan.

 {{</Aside>}}